dnnr/blobs/sketch.md

 * **Project health:** Unmaintained?
 Finished but dead?
 Alive and well?
 * **File selection:** Supports flexible include/exclude lists?
 CACHEDIR.TAG detection?
 * **Browsing:** FUSE?
 Listing?
 Is it efficient?
-* **(Not sure yet how to phrase this):** Whether or not it is possible to see the amount of space consumed by each backup and backed up file without disregarding the deduplication (for example: a FUSE mount using hardlinks to indicate at least identical files?)
+* **Representation of disk usage:** Whether or not it is possible to see the amount of space consumed by each backup and backed up file without disregarding the deduplication (for example: a FUSE mount using hardlinks to indicate at least identical files?)
 Not sure if this is actually solvable.

 ## Shortlist of systems to classify